What a month March has been.

 I made a loaf of Irish Soda Bread for St. Patrick’s day.
 The recipe is dead simple; you don’t even need to knead the dough or worry about proofing times (because it uses baking soda as a chemical leavener, instead of yeast).
 It turned out quite tasty!
 I’ve been eating it with various soups and stews that I’ve made this week.

-Since I’m going to have a lot of time on my hands for the next few weeks, I also stared a sourdough starter (using this guide).
+Since I’m going to have a lot of time on my hands for the next few weeks, I also started a sourdough starter (using this guide).
 Some of my family are gluten-free, so I also started a sourdough starter with gluten-free flour.
 I have no idea if it’ll work, but it will be a fun experiment.

 In other cooking news, I learned how to prepare dried beans.